2024 South Korean martial law crisis: Protests against Yoon Suk Yeol

 On 5 December, Kim Min-seok, who had previously warned of a possible declaration of martial law in August, said that he was "100 percent certain" that Yoon would try and declare martial law again, attributing Yoon's motivations as to protect himself and his wife from ongoing investigations.
-He also attributed the failure of the 3 December declaration to popular resistance and the incompetence of Defense Minister Kim Yong-hyun.
+He also attributed the failure of 3 December declaration to popular resistance and the incompetence of Defense Minister Kim Yong-hyun.
 The Center for Military Human Rights Korea also warned of such a possibility, citing the Army restricting leave for some officers and implementing stringent regulations effective until 8 December, which coincided with the period that proposals to impeach Yoon are being discussed in the National Assembly.
 On 6 December, the Defense Ministry and the Joint Chiefs of Staff denied the allegations and said that they would not comply with a second declaration of martial law, while the DPK said all 170 of its lawmakers will remain on emergency standby within the National Assembly premises to vote down future declarations of martial law.
 The National Assembly Secretariat barred officials from the Defense Ministry, police and the NIS from entering its buildings "for the time being".

-On the afternoon of 6 December, rumors that Yoon would visit the Assembly for a meeting with the PPP prompted opposition lawmakers and staff to gather at the building's main rotunda to block his entry, while additional entry restrictions were imposed on other visitors and the complex's day care center was advised to send children home early.
+On the afternoon of 6 December, rumors that Yoon would visit the Assembly for a meeting with the PPP prompted opposition lawmakers and staff to gather at the building's main rotunda to block his entry.
+Additional entry restrictions were imposed on other visitors, and the complex's day care center was advised to send children home early.
 The Presidential Office later said that Yoon had no plans to visit the legislature.
 On 3 January 2025, the city government of Gwangju raised the state flag of Virginia, which contains the inscription Sic semper tyrannis, in front of the city hall, with mayor Kang Ki-jung denouncing Yoon for abuse of power.
-The mayor claimed to have received it from the state's governor alongside a letter of appreciation.
+The mayor claimed to have received the flag from the state's governor alongside a letter of appreciation.

 Impeachment, arrest, and indictment

 In the Judiciary of South Korea, matters of constitutional importance, such as impeachment trials, fall under the jurisdiction of the Constitutional Court.
 The National Assembly takes role of plaintiff in an impeachment trial.
-However, other ordinary matters, such as criminal trial, fall under the jurisdiction of ordinary courts, represented by the Supreme Court.
-In criminal processes, the Prosecution service takes the role of prosecutor, while the Police and the CIO take charge in original investigations of the crime.
+Other ordinary matters, such as criminal trial, fall under the jurisdiction of ordinary courts, represented by the Supreme Court.
+In criminal processes, the Supreme Prosecutors' Office takes the role of prosecutor, while the National Police Agency and the Corruption Investigation Office investigate the crime.